How to Become a Therapist

 The job itself can look very different setting by setting, therapist by therapist, because “the needs of clients and the services provided to those clients can vary” so widely, Cannon said.
 Regardless of the setting, the overall focus of a clinical mental health counselor is to “utilize a specific set of counseling skills, driven by an empirically valid theoretical orientation and interventions, to empower client growth and well-being,” said Cannon.

-Is Being a Therapist a Rewarding Career?
+Is Counseling a Good Career?

 What Are Some of the Biggest Challenges of This Profession?